 The greatest simcha came on Rosh Chodesh Kislev, however.
-At 7:35 that Thursday night the bochorim found out that the Rebbe was going home.
+At 7:35 that Thursday night, the bochorim found out that the Rebbe was going home.
 The streets were full of Chassidim dancing and singing as the Rebbe got into the car, driven by Rabbi Krinsky.
 A few minutes after the Rebbe left 770, the Rebbetzin also left.
-On the way she privately expressed her appreciation of how strong the Chassidim's attachment was to the Rebbe.
+On the way, she privately expressed her appreciation of how strong the Chassidim's attachment was to the Rebbe.

 It is hard to describe that night.
-People came from all over to celebrate in 770, and there were celebrations all around the world.
+From all over, people came to celebrate in 770 and all around the world.

-On Friday the Rebbe came back for Shabbos and stayed over Shabbos in 770.
+On Friday, the Rebbe came back for Shabbos and stayed over Shabbos in 770.
 He came out to the small Bais Medrash for Kriyas HaTorah and Musaf.
-Chassidim farbrenged downstairs throughout the whole Shabbos, and this was arranged by Reb Yisroel Duchman, OBM, and a few others, who worked all Friday to make it happen.
+Downstairs Chassidim farbrenged the whole Shabbos long.
+This was arranged by Reb Yisroel Duchman, OBM, who worked to make it happen all Friday with a few others.

-On Yud Tes Kislev the Rebbe held his first farbrengen downstairs since the heart attack.
+On Yud-Tes Kislev the Rebbe held his first farbrengen downstairs since the heart attack.
 Many people said Shehechiyanu.
-The bochurim had been working hard and cleaning for a few days to make the shul Yomtovdik.
+The bochurim had been working hard and cleaning for a few days to make the shul Yomtov'dik.
 The farbrengen was short and ended with dollars for the "Tankisten," the people who manned the Mitzvah "tanks" or campers.

-That night a large crowd gathered in Chovevei Torah and farbrenged all night long in honor of the Rebbe's first farbrengen since the heart attack.
+That night a large crowd gathered in Chovevei Torah and farbrenged all night long, in honor of the Rebbe's first farbrengen since the heart attack.

-That Chanukah the Rebbe gave dollars as Chanukah gelt.
-After Minchah on the fifth night of Chanukah, the Rebbe began to give out Chanukah gelt.
+That Chanukah, the Rebbe gave dollars as Chanukah gelt.
+After Minchah on the fifth night of Chanukah, the

+Rebbe began to give out Chanukah gelt.
 Lines of people piled up by the double doors.
 The doctors were shaking their heads, concerned that it was too much for the Rebbe, but the Rebbe ignored their misgivings.
 The Rebbe gave the secretariat Chanukah gelt and told them to go upstairs and take care of what they had to.

-Zos Chanukah," the last day of Chanukah, at 3:00 in the afternoon, I got a phone call to be in 770.
+"Zos Chanukah", the last day of Chanukah, at 3:00 in the afternoon, I got a phone call to be in 770.
 Something was going to happen.

 When I got there the Rebbe was speaking, "making up" for the farbrengen we hadn't had on Simchas Torah.
 Everyone washed.
-At the end of the farbrengen the Rebbe gave out Kos Shel Bracha which he wanted everyone to come by and take.
-All this was very unusual as in those years the Rebbe never farbrenged on Zos Chanukah, and certainly never washed and gave out Kos Shel Brocho.
+At the end of the farbrengen the Rebbe gave out Kos Shel Bracha which he wanted everyone to go by and take.
+All this was very unusual as in those years the Rebbe never farbrenged on Zos Chanukah, and certainly never washed and gave out Kos Shel Brochoh.